 Kutztown University of Pennsylvania

-Comprising four colleges - Business, Education, Liberal Arts and Sciences and Visual and Performing Arts - Kutztown University of Pennsylvania offers a wide range of outstanding academic programs to prepare individuals for successful careers.
+Comprising four colleges - Business, Education, Liberal Arts and Sciences and Visual and Performing Arts - the Kutztown University of Pennsylvania offers a wide range of outstanding academic programs to prepare individuals for successful careers.

 Located on 289 acres, the campus is adjacent to the Borough of Kutztown in Berks County, Pennsylvania.